hldingzydong/hldingzydong.github.io/_posts/2020-03-02-Basic Introdcution Of Database System.md

 > An access method is a way that the DBMS can access the data stored in a table

 ##### 4.2.1 Sequential Scan
-**Descprition**: For each page in the table, retrive it from the buffer pool and iterate over each tuple and check whether to include it.
+**Description**: For each page in the table, retrieve it from the buffer pool and iterate over each tuple and check whether to include it.
 ```java
 for page in table.pages:
 	for t in page.tuples:
 		if evalPred(t):
 			// Do Something!
 ```
-**Optimizations**: Prefetching, Buffer Pool Bypass, Parallelization, Zone Maps, Late Materialization, Heap Clustering.
+**Optimizations**: Pre-fetching, Buffer Pool Bypass, Parallelization, Zone Maps, Late Materialization, Heap Clustering.

 ##### 4.2.2 Index Scan
-**Descprition**: The DBMS picks an index to find the tuples that the query needs.
+**Description**: The DBMS picks an index to find the tuples that the query needs.
 ![IndexScan](/img/DataBase/IndexScan.jpeg){:height="70%" width="70%"}

 ##### 4.2.3 Multi-Index Scan
-**Descprition**: If there are multiple indexes that the DBMS can use for a query, could compute sets of record ids using each matching index, then combine these sets based on the query's predicates (union vs. intersect), retrieve the records and apply any remaining predicates.
+**Description**: If there are multiple indexes that the DBMS can use for a query, could compute sets of record ids using each matching index, then combine these sets based on the query's predicates (union vs. intersect), retrieve the records and apply any remaining predicates.
 ```sql
 SELECT * FROM students
 WHERE age < 30 AND dept = 'CS' AND country = 'US'